What is social security?

-Social Security is part of a vast federal law called the Social Security Act that was created in 1935 to help provide retirement income for certain workers that are United States citizens.
+Social Security is part of a vast federal law called the Social Security Act that was created in 1935 to help provide retirement income for certain workers who are United States citizens.
 It’s in essence a public pension program that gives money to people after they’ve retired to help cover living expenses when they’re no longer making income from employment.

 In this article, we’ll answer your questions on what is social security, its history, who it’s for, why it exists, how you can access it, and some resources that can help you on the journey.

 As we mentioned above, Social Security is a federal program that provides retirement income to U.S. citizens that have retired from the workforce.
 Social Security offers financial protections to seniors that are no longer working but still need to cover living expenses like rent, medical bills, insurance, vehicle upkeep, and more.

 Social Security is a popular program in the United States, in part because it is so vital for seniors.
 Many retirees, veterans, and disabled people depend on Social Security as their primary means of income after they’re no longer in the workforce.